Published on 3 Apr 2024

 What does ILO mean?

-International Labour Organization is a specific agency of the United Nations (UN) that deals with labour-related issues worldwide, including changing labour conditions and employment standards.
+International Labour Organization is a specific agency of the United Nations (UN) that deals with labor-related issues worldwide, including changing labour conditions and employment standards.

 What is the Full Form of ILO?